DAGobertGans/docgen/_elk-wiki/ELK-Metadata-Language.md

 ## Options

 While [this section of our documentation](Layout-Options) describes what layout options are and how to use them, this section focuses on making their mere existence known to the world.
-Doing so will cause the ELK SDK to generate `IProperty` constants in your generated `ILayoutMetaDataProvider` that you can use as described **TODO**[in the aforementioned piece of documentation](Layout-Properties) to set layout option values.
+Doing so will cause the ELK SDK to generate `IProperty` constants in your generated `ILayoutMetaDataProvider` that you can use as described <span class="inactive">**TODO**[in the aforementioned piece of documentation](Layout-Properties)</span> to set layout option values.
 An option declaration can become rather complex, so here's what it generally looks like (we will go into the missing details below):

 ```
 // The option's ID, appended to the idPrefix declared in the bundle information